 Over the last three years there have been significant advances in the tools available for calculation of collimator kicks in three spatial dimensions.
-In 2006[C. Beard & J. Smith EPAC'06] we reported on the use of MAFIA for solving such problems, and while this was somewhat effective for short step collimators, it was clear that a standard desktop PC was unable to solve these problems in 3D.
-We will report on the validity of the quasi-2D approximation, which is a powerful tool for optimisation and estimations before more detailed calculations are required.
-The previous 'state of the art' for collimator calculations is described by Ng[Numerical Calculations of Short-Range Wakes of Collimators, PAC2001]
+In [18] we reported on the use of MAFIA for solving such problems, and while this was somewhat effective for short step collimators, it was clear that a standard desktop PC was unable to solve these problems in 3D.
+An earlier 'state of the art' for collimator calculations is described in [19].

 It was clear that if we used standard finite difference time domain methods we would find ourselves with problems of a size only large clusters and supercomputers could handle.
 Thankfully, a number of codes have appeared that implement 'moving mesh' algorithms.
 Amongst those are the code we used for the greater part of our study, GdfidL.
 Moving mesh, or 'window wake' calculations are also possible with PBCI and ECHO.
 Both PBCI and ECHO feature algorithms to make the calculations non-dispersive, which reduces numerical noise in the results.
 Moderately short bunches can also be calculated with recent versions CST particle studio, however without a window wake or parallel running it suffers the same problems as MAFIA, and cannot yet handle short bunch lengths.
 We will report on those results too.
 Tau 3P, VORPAL, MEEP and NEKCEM also do not have a moving mesh, and while parallel calculations can be performed with these codes too, it is thought that ECHO, GdfidL and PBCI are currently the most appropriate for this type of calculation.
-CST Paricle Studio claims to handle resistive wall wakes in the same calculations.
+CST Particle Studio claims to handle resistive wall wakes in the same calculations.
 We restrict ourselves to geometric wake only calculations, leaving the inclusion of resistive effects in numerical codes as future work.